Welcome to Bermuda!

 • Mrs. Dudley Cross.
 A tea rose of 1907.

 • Mutabalis (rosa chinensis mutabalis).
-A favorite, a china rose of 1952 with an upper bush form that reaches five feet.
+China rose of 1952, can climb to five feet.

 • Niles Cochet.
 A tea rose of 1903.